 - Interview the Representor as soon as possible within seven working days, in confidence.
-Immediate intervention is essential if the concern relates to an immediate danger to loss of life or serious injury or risk to pupils; - Obtain as much information as possible from the Representor about the grounds for the belief of wrongdoing; - Consult with the Representor about further steps which could be taken; - Advise the Representor of the appropriate route if the matter does not fall under this Procedure.
+Immediate intervention is essential if the concern relates to an immediate danger to loss of life or serious injury or risk to pupils; - Obtain as much information as possible from the Representor about the grounds for the belief of wrongdoing; - Consult with the Representor about further steps which could be taken; - Advise the Representor of the appropriate route if the matter does not fall under this Procedure: - Other than in the case of paragraph 4.4, report all matters raised under this procedure to the Chair of the Governing Body and the Trust People Director.

 At the interview with the Assessor, the Representor may be accompanied by a recognised trade union representative or a work colleague.
-The Assessor may be accompanied by a member of Trust/Academy staff to take notes.
+The Assessor may be accompanied by a member of the Academy staff to take notes.